Friday, June 19, 2026

 to me ever getting such a

 panacea ever again.
-So,
+But how

-do I make any difference
+could I ever make a difference

-in the grand scheme when
+in the grand scheme of things

-it comes to equality or in
+when it comes to equality or

-that exists between the
+gap that exists between the

-haves and us have nots.
+haves and us have nots?

 dragon-snake and child